Aditya-Debnath/Departmental-Network-Infrastructure-for-EWU-using-Cisco-Packet-Tracer-including-Web-Portal/README.md

    * **FTP Server** with proper access controls
    * **Email Server** with valid domain setup
+   * **Web Server** with HTML/CSS files for the portal (linked via DNS)
    * **Routers** with either Static Routing or RIP/OSPF

-5. Test connectivity using `ping`, FTP commands, and email exchange.
+5. Test connectivity using `ping`, FTP commands, email exchange, and accessing the website from any PC browser.

 ---